alichtman/gopro-chaptered-video-assembler/README.md

 ...
 ```

-The `output` directory will be created in the current directory, and all output files will be found there.
+The `output` directory will be created (in the current directory if a relative path is given, or at an absolute path otherwise), and all output files will be found there.

-Additionally, paths with apostrophes (and theoretically other special characters) are supported:
+Additionally, paths with apostrophes (and other special characters) are supported:

 ```bash
 $ gopro-chaptered-video-assembler -i "tests/working_test_data/Test\'s Apostrophe"  -o tests/output